cupOJoseph/nerite-docs/docs/user-docs/redemption-and-delegation.md

 ### How can I stay protected?

-The risk of redemption depends on two factors: the interest rate you set and the price of USDN.
+The risk of redemption depends on two factors: the interest rate you set and the price of USND.

-**The interest rate** you set determines how much USDN must be redeemed before it's your turn.
-The higher your rate, the more USDN is redeemable before you, and vice versa.
+**The interest rate** you set determines how much USND must be redeemed before it's your turn.
+The higher your rate, the more USND is redeemable before you, and vice versa.

 You can see this on any frontned, in the example below the number is 41M.

 <figure><img src="/static/img/assets/rerwere.png" alt=""></img><figcaption></figcaption></figure>

-This means that 41M USDN must be removed from the system before it would reach you.
+This means that 41M USND must be removed from the system before it would reach you.
 However, this number is relative, and you also need to consider recent redemption activity.
 While past events don't guarantee future outcomes, they can serve as a useful guide.

-For example, if only 200K USDN were redeemed in the last week, you're comparatively safer than if 15M were redeemed.
+For example, if only 200K USND were redeemed in the last week, you're comparatively safer than if 15M were redeemed.

-**The price of USDN** is the second crucial factor.
+**The price of USND** is the second crucial factor.
 When it trades above $1, redemptions become unprofitable and should cease.
-If demand for USDN is strong, it could maintain a price above $1 for an extended period.
+If demand for USND is strong, it could maintain a price above $1 for an extended period.

 During such times, you can comfortably reduce the interest rate you're paying without increasing your risk of redemption.